Last Updated: July 9, 2024

 In the later part of his career, since 2010, Green has appeared (either on screen or as a voice actor) in the films "The Story of Luke" (2011), "Sexy Evil Genius" (2013), "The Identical" (2014), "Krampus" (2015), "The Lego Batman Movie" (2017), "Guardians of the Galaxy Vol. 2" (2017), "A Futile and Stupid Gesture" (2018), and "Dear Dictator" (2018), among others.
 He also wrote, directed, and acted in the film "Changeland" (2019), a comedy-drama released by Gravitas Ventures.
 In addition to Green, it also stars Breckin Meyer, Brenda Song, Macaulay Culkin, and others.
 During this period, he has also made guest appearances on shows like "Conan" (2013), "Men at Work" (2013), "Dads" (2013-2014), "Husbands" (2013), "Avengers Assemble" (2014), "Community" (2015), "Castle" (2016), "Broad City" (2016), "The Loud House" (2016), "Mary + Jane" (2016), "Crazy Ex-Girlfriend" (2017), "The Simpsons" (2017), "Star Wars Rebels" (2017), "12 oz.
 Mouse" (2018), "Historical Roasts" (2019), "The Rookie" (2020), and "Crossing Swords" (2020).

 Additionally, Green has provided voicework on multiple video games throughout the years.
-The first game he appeared on was "Make My Video" in 1992, followed by "Playtoons" and "Storybook Weaver" in 1994.
-Since then he has appeared in video games like "Family Guy Video Game!"
+The first game he appeared in was "Make My Video" in 1992, followed by "Playtoons" and "Storybook Weaver" in 1994.
+Since then, he has appeared in video games like "Family Guy Video Game!"
 (2006), "Mass Effect" (2007), "Mass Effect 2" (2010), "Mass Effect 3" (2012), "Family Guy: Back to the Multiverse" (2012), "Family Guy: The Quest for Stuff" (2014), "Watch Dogs" (2014), "Call of Duty: Infinite Warfare" (2016), and "Teenage Mutant Ninja Turtles: Portal Power" (2016).

-Seth Green Family Guy Salary
+Seth Green's Family Guy Salary

 The principal Family Guy voice actors each earn $100,000 per episode.
-That works out to around $2 million per year, per actor.
-They can earn additional royalties from the sale of DVDs, merchandise and syndication deals.
-By comparison, the principal voice actors on The Simpsons each earn $300,000 per year but they negotiated a larger deal several years back after threatening to walk away forever.
+That works out to around $2 million per year per actor.
+They can earn additional royalties from the sale of DVDs, merchandise, and syndication deals.
+By comparison, the principal voice actors on The Simpsons each earn $300,000 per year, but they negotiated a larger deal several years back after threatening to walk away forever.

 Personal Life

 Green got engaged to actress Clare Grant on New Year's Eye in 2009, and they married on May 1, 2010.
-They have worked together on many shows and films, including "Robot Chicken", "Changeland", "Holidays", "Star Wars: The Clone Wars" and more.
+They have worked together on many shows and films, including "Robot Chicken," "Changeland," "Holidays," "Star Wars: The Clone Wars" and more.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.